Forest Park Carousel: Pavilion

-The carousel is installed within a single-story wooden pavilion.
-The pavilion was originally designed by Victor Christ-Janer as an octagonal structure, but Fabricon Design Group modified the design in the 1980s, changing it to a circular structure.
-The pavilion contains vertical steel piers placed regular intervals, as well as metal doors, which retract upward into the ceiling when the carousel is in operation.
+The carousel is installed within an octagonal, single-story wooden pavilion.
+Victor Christ-Janer originally designed a circular structure for the pavilion, but Fabricon Design Group modified the design in the 1980s.
+The pavilion contains vertical steel piers placed at regular intervals, as well as metal doors, which retract upward into the ceiling when the carousel is in operation.
 The piers support an overhanging eave, which is capped by a sloping roof, The eave contains wooden decoration such as carved faces, scrolls, and scallops.
 The roof has wooden rafters and tapers to a finial.
 The roof has vinyl tiles and a weather vane that date from 1998, as well as fiberglass castings installed in 1989.
 There is also a ticket booth that dates from 1989.

+History

 Original carousel

 Not much is known of Forest Park's original carousel, which occupied the same site as the current carousel.
 The first carousel was likely built in 1916, although local website QNS.com was unable to verify the exact date of the carousel's opening.
 It was designed by William Dentzel, son of prolific carousel manufacturer Gustav Dentzel.
 Its horses were described as being "of German design and import" by way of Coney Island.
 The Brooklyn Daily Eagle reported in 1932 that the city had selected bids for concessionaires "to install and operate a carousel in Forest Park".
 That year, the New York City government awarded a five-year contract to Fred J. L. Hassinger, who already operated a carousel at the park.
 According to the Eagle, although the city government owned the carousel structure, the concessionaire was responsible for providing the machine that powered the carousel.